MARTIMM/gnome-gobject/README.md

 ## Release notes
 * [Release notes][changes]

-# Installation of Gnome::GObject
+# Installation
+Do not install this package on its own.
+Instead install `Gnome::Gtk3`.

-`zef install Gnome::GObject`
+`zef install Gnome::Gtk3`

 # Author